MarieHannaert/BIT11-Traineeship/readme_per_subject/README_script_illuminapipeline.md

 echo
 echo "Finished trimming"
 ```
+so no --dedup option, because we tested it in **/home/genomics/mhannaert/assemblers_tryout** and it didn't had a lot of positive influence.
 So I edited this to fit it in the script:
 ```
 #now perfroming fastp on the samples